 This article covers everything you need to know if you plan to visit Merzouga in Morocco.

-From how to get to this desert village and where to stay to free activities and things to do on a budget, including a desert trip and camping in the Sahara.
+From how to get to the Merzouga desert village and where to stay to free activities and things to do on a budget, including a desert trip and camping in the Sahara.

-If you’re planning a trip to the Sahara, read on.
+If you’re planning a trip to the Sahara desert, read on.

 Merzouga in the southern region of Morocco was the perfect place for me to live all of these fantasies.
 It’s a small Moroccan town in the Sahara Desert, not too far from the Algerian border.
 It’s known as the door to Erg Chebbi, a huge stretch of sand dunes south of town.